 Spending a weekend in Toulouse or moving there for a semester abroad?
 Then this article is for you!
-Here are 18 things to do in Toulouse.
+We tell you everything about the best things to do in Toulouse, France.

 1 – Capitole

 The Capitole is the central square.
 This where everything happen and definitely the most famous landmark in Toulouse.

 It’s located right in the middle of what they call the hyper-centre.
 From Capitole, you can get anywhere you want with just a short walk.
 If you fancy going on a walking tour, this would be a good place to start.

 The square itself is very pretty.
 You can see some Occitan crosses on the ground, fancy restaurants all around and more importantly the city hall.
 The city hall is absolutely gorgeous in Toulouse, whether it’s from the outside or the inside.

 Unfortunately, you cannot visit it.
 However, it is open to the public as it’s still in use.
 Therefore people that need to do a request to the city council, renew a passport or anything like that get to walk in.
 Once a year, in January, you can go give your blood inside the Capitole.
 This gives you the opportunity to enjoy the beautiful rooms and paintings in the city hall while doing a good thing.

 2 – La Daurade